grafana/metrictank/docs/CONTRIBUTING.md

 8. Regarding configuration:
    * Configuration options and metrictank-sample.ini must be in sync.
    * All other configuration files should also be in sync with metrictank-sample.ini except where the file should differ on purpose.
-   (Example: `docker/docker-cluster/metrictank.ini` is the same as metrictank-sample.ini except for the options that support the use case of running metrictank in a cluster.)
+   (Example: `docker/docker-cluster/metrictank.ini` is the same as metrictank-sample.ini except for the options that support the use case of running Grafana Metrictank in a cluster.)
    Use `scripts/dev/sync-configs.sh` which helps with the process of updating all configs based on metrictank-sample.ini.
    Use `scripts/dev/config-to-doc.sh > docs/config.md` to sync the sample configuration into the documentation.
 It is checked via `qa/docs.sh` , `make qa`, and circleCI.
 9. Any new tools must be properly documented.
 Use `scripts/dev/tools-to-doc.sh > docs/tools.md` or `make document-tools`.
 It is checked via `qa/docs.sh` , `make qa`, and circleCI.